 In practice, that’s four things: who they are (unified identity), what they own or have purchased (entitlements and product state), what’s happened recently (interaction and case history), and what resolution paths are actually available (system state, not just policy).

 This is where the architecture earns its complexity budget.
 Data Graphs give you the pre-computed profile context.
-External Services or MuleSoft give you the live operational state.
+Federated grounding via External Objects or MuleSoft gives you the live operational state.
 The agent reasons across both.

 Structuring Topics and Actions for Containment